vimontgames/vimontgames.github.io/_posts/2024-01-08-Goatcounter.md

 </head>
 ```

-You can check the counters here : https://vimontgamesgithubio.goatcounter.com/
+You can check the counters at [vimontgamesgithubio.goatcounter.com](https://vimontgamesgithubio.goatcounter.com)